Ale-JRD/Trads/content/post/index-T1.md

 Not to mention that we had never met people from this world yet.
 Even if they’re the same humans, rather it’s because they’re the same humans as us, we had to raise our vigilance as much as possible.
 We shouldn’t expect good public order like in Japan either.

-「Surely, there’s no need to doubt Ryuuichi’s combat prowess.」
+“Surely, there’s no need to doubt Ryuuichi’s combat prowess.”

-「Are you sure, Momokawa?
+“Are you sure, Momokawa?
 You know that I’m a delinquent, right?
-There’s no guarantee that I’ll behave myself in that whatever kingdom.」
+There’s no guarantee that I’ll behave myself in that whatever kingdom.”

-「I know that I can trust you in this regard, Tendou-kun.
-If it’s you, I know that you won’t hestitate to do anything and everything to save your friend.」
+“I know that I can trust you in this regard, Tendou-kun.
+If it’s you, I know that you won’t hestitate to do anything and everything to save your friend.”

 Putting it in a positive way, it was the bond between friends.

 Negatively, it was hostage.

-「Tch, Momokawaaa…」
+“Tch, Momokawaaa…”

-「Please don’t glare at me like that.
-I mean, you also know that you’ll be fine even if you are sent alone out of this dungeon right?」
+“Please don’t glare at me like that.
+I mean, you also know that you’ll be fine even if you are sent alone out of this dungeon right?”

 Tendou-kun was glaring at me since he realized that I used his friendship with Souma-kun to choose him, but since I was serious about this given his capabilities and personality, I wouldn’t back down on this matter.

-「Humph, fine then.
+“Humph, fine then.
 So who’s the second person?
-Knowing you, I can pretty much guess who the second person is.」
+Knowing you, I can pretty much guess who the second person is.”

-「As expected of Tendou-kun, you read me like open book.」
+“As expected of Tendou-kun, you read me like open book.”

-「It’s Sakura right?」
+“It’s Sakura right?”

 Correct.

-「Eh, why me though!?」
+“Eh, why me though!?”

-「Yes, the second person is Sakura-chan.」
+“Yes, the second person is Sakura-chan.”

 Seeing her reaction, it seemed she had never expected that she would be chosen.

 This was the best chance for me to legally expel undesirable personnel.
 Like hell I’m going to miss the biggest chance to exile you, the biggest problem child of class 2-7.

-「Just like Tendou-kun, Sakura-chan would have a reason to do her best to find our location.」
+“Just like Tendou-kun, Sakura-chan would have a reason to do her best to find our location.”

 I wasn’t lying.